Saripalli-Janakiram/Object_Oriented_Programming_CSharp/README.md

 ```

 In summary, inheritance in C# allows classes to inherit members from a base class and extend or modify them as needed.
 It promotes code reuse, abstraction, and the creation of class hierarchies, making it a powerful feature in object-oriented programming.

+# Polymorphism
+Polymorphism is an important concept in object-oriented programming, including C#.
+It allows objects of different types to be treated as instances of a common base type.
+In C#, polymorphism is achieved through inheritance and method overriding.

+At its core, polymorphism enables you to write code that can work with objects of different classes, as long as they inherit from a common base class or implement a shared interface.
+This promotes code reusability and flexibility.

+There are two main forms of polymorphism in C#:

+1. Compile-time Polymorphism (Static Polymorphism):
+   This form of polymorphism is achieved through method overloading and operator overloading.
+Method overloading allows you to define multiple methods with the same name but different parameter lists in a class.
+The appropriate method is chosen based on the number, types, and order of arguments during compile-time.
+Operator overloading enables you to redefine the behavior of operators (+, -, *, etc.) for user-defined types.

+2. Runtime Polymorphism (Dynamic Polymorphism):
+   This form of polymorphism is achieved through method overriding.
+Method overriding occurs when a derived class provides its own implementation of a method that is already defined in its base class.
+The derived class overrides the base class method using the `override` keyword.
+At runtime, when a method is called on an object, the appropriate implementation is determined based on the actual type of the object.

+Runtime polymorphism is closely related to inheritance.
+You can create a base class with common properties and methods, and then derive multiple classes from it.
+These derived classes can provide their own implementations of the base class methods as needed.
+When you have a reference to the base class, you can assign objects of any derived class to that reference and call the overridden methods, which will be resolved dynamically at runtime.

+Polymorphism is a powerful tool for designing flexible and extensible code.
+It allows you to write generic algorithms that can work with different types of objects without having to know their specific implementations.
+By leveraging polymorphism, you can build modular and maintainable software systems in C#.